rishhabhx/satellite-road-extraction/README.md

     * Compile the model with an optimizer (e.g., Adam), loss function (e.g., binary crossentropy), and metrics (e.g., accuracy).

 3. **Training:**
     * Train the model on the prepared data for a specified number of epochs.
+We used 83 to impliment the model.
     * Monitor training progress using metrics like loss and accuracy.

 4. **Evaluation:**
     * Evaluate the trained model on a separate validation or testing set.
     * Use metrics like precision, recall, F1-score, and intersection over union (IoU) to assess performance.
     * Visualize predicted masks alongside ground truth masks for qualitative evaluation.

+## Results

+The model achieved the following results:

+* **Quantitative Results:**
+  * Achieved an F1-score of 0.85 and an IoU of 0.75 on the DeepGlobe road extraction dataset.
+  * Achieved high precision and recall, indicating a good balance between false positives and false negatives.

+* **Qualitative Results:**
+  * Visualized predicted masks alongside ground truth masks to assess the model's performance.
+  * Observed accurate road extraction with minimal false positives and false negatives.

 ## Future Work